Selling on Shopify

 - Advanced Shopify ($299/month)

 All three tiers accommodate an unlimited number of products and offer unlimited file storage.
 There are a number of other features and functions that are common to all three plans, such as no setup fees, no transaction fees when using Shopify Payments, unlimited bandwidth, and around-the-clock technical support by phone or online.
-Some features are exclusive to the higher tiers, and Shopify shipping fees and credit card rates improve from one tier to the next.
+Some features are exclusive to the higher tiers.
+For example, Shopify shipping fees and credit card rates improve from one tier to the next.

-Setting up your account is as simple as providing a payment method for automatic payment of the monthly fee, then entering your name and contact information and what you are selling.
+Setting up your account is as simple as providing a payment method for automatic payment of the monthly fee.
+You will have to include your name and contact information and what you are selling.
 You’ll then be guided through the process of building your online store.

 Creating Your Shopify Store